aurorasmiles/WorldGuardDocs/source/faq.rst

 If no commands work, it may because WorldGuard failed to start:

-* Make sure that you are running Bukkit (or a server software that supports Bukkit).
-Use the ``version`` command in console or in-game and make sure that the response has "Bukkit" or "CraftBukkit" in it.
+* Make sure that you are running a server software that supports Bukkit, like `Spigot <https://spigotmc.org>`_ or `Paper <https://papermc.io>`_.
+Use the ``version`` command in console or in-game and to check what server software you are running.
-* Make sure that you have `WorldEdit <http://www.enginehub.org/worldedit>`_ installed.
+* Make sure that you have the proper version of `WorldEdit <https://www.enginehub.org/worldedit>`_ for your version of Minecraft installed.
 * Make sure that you have the proper version of WorldGuard for your version of Minecraft.

 If those solutions do not help you, you will need to look through your startup log: